-Production reports also fall under script supervisors: “the reports tell [the producers] what we did on set, how many pages we shot, how much of the movie we shot, and how much is left to go,” says Manners.
+The preparation of production reports also falls under the script supervisor; these “tell [the producers] what we did on set, how many pages we shot, how much of the movie we shot, and how much is left to go,” says Manners.

 Since script supervisors are members of IATSE Local 871, they are guaranteed an hourly rate by their union status.
-According to Local 871’s rate sheet, script supervisors in their first year in the industry are guaranteed at least $35.78/hour as an hourly employee working 40 hours a week (with time-and-half after that) and $2,144.76/week as a weekly employee.
-In their second year, those numbers jump to $38.09/hour or $2,253.95/week.
-And in their third year and beyond, $40.26/hour or $2,379.00/week.
+According to Local 871’s rate sheet, script supervisors in their first year in the industry are guaranteed at least $35.78 per hour as an hourly employee working 40 hours a week (with time and a half after that) and $2,144.76 per week as a weekly employee.
+In the second year, those numbers jump to $38.09 per hour, or $2,253.95 per week.
+In the third year and beyond, the rates rise again to $40.26 per hour, or $2,379 per week.

-Script supervisors must have exceptional organizational and communication skills, pay acute attention to detail, be excellent and copious note-takers, and have a strong knowledge of how sets and shot lists operate.
+There are also certain skills to master.
+Script supervisors must have exceptional organizational and communication skills, pay acute attention to detail, take excellent and copious notes, and have a strong knowledge of how sets and shot lists operate.